-The season's first ("primary") infections, originating from dormant oospores overwintering in the soil, require a minimum rainfall of approximately 0.1 inch and a temperature of 52°F or higher to "wake up" these oospores and splash their infectious progeny up into the canopy or onto nearby sucker growth.
+In the spring, these dormant oospores "wake up" and produce the pathogen's infectious "swimming" spores, which cause the season's first ("primary") infections.
+This process requires a temperature of 52°F or higher and a minimum rainfall of approximately 0.1 inch, which provides the swimming spores an opportunity to be splashed up into the canopy or onto nearby sucker growth and keeps the tissues wet long enough thereafter to allow infection.
 Of course, even heavier rainfall and warmer temperatures increase the probability that primary infections will occur.

-Once primary infections develop, new "secondary" spores (sporangia) form in the white downy growth that's visible on infected young clusters and, particularly, the underside of infected leaves (Fig. 12).
+Once primary infections develop, new "secondary" spores (sporangia) form in the white downy growth that's visible on infected young clusters and, particularly, the underside of infected leaves (Fig. 9).
 Several different weather factors must come together for sporangia to form and spread the disease, but this can occur rapidly when they do.
 Basically, what's required are very humid nights to form the sporangia (warm and very humid is even better) with rain following soon thereafter to facilitate their dispersal and promote germination and infection.
 Without rain, most of the ungerminated sporangia will stay in place and die the next day if exposed to bright sunshine (microbial vampires!); however, they can survive for several days between rainfalls if conditions remain cloudy, which helps to keep an epidemic running.

-Fig. 12.
-Typical white "downy" appearance on the underside of a DM-infected leaf, consisting of masses of reproductive structures of the causal pathogen.
+Fig. 9.
+Typical white "downy" appearance on the underside of a DM-infected leaf, consisting of masses of the pathogen's reproductive structures (sporangia).

 Spread is most rapid with night and morning temps of 65-77°F, although new infections can occur down into the 50's.
-With an incubation period (generation time) of only 4 to 5 days under ideal conditions, disease levels can increase from negligible to overwhelming in very short order if protection is lacking and the weather remains favorable for it--repeated humid nights, frequent rains, and extended periods of cloudy weather--for long stretches of time.
+With an incubation period (generation time) of only 4 to 5 days under ideal conditions, disease levels can increase from negligible to overwhelming in very short order if protection is lacking and the weather remains favorable for DM-conducive temperatures, repeated humid nights, frequent rains, and extended periods of cloudy weather--for long stretches of time.
 See: Summers of 2008, 2009, 2011, 2013, 2014, and 2015 in much of upstate NY.

-The erratic development of DM coupled with its explosive and potentially devastating nature strongly encourages scouting for it, especially after fruit have become resistant and the consequences of imperfect control are lessened.
-No need to spray for the disease when it isn't a threat, but you don't want to allow it to start rolling if it does get active.
-Keep an eye on the vineyard to see which of these possibilities you might be able to avoid.
+The erratic development of DM coupled with its explosive and potentially devastating nature strongly encourages scouting for it, especially after fruit have become resistant and the consequences of less-than-perfect control are lessened.
+No need to spray for the disease when it isn't a threat, but you don't want to allow it to start rolling should it become active.
+Keep an eye on the vineyard to see whether either of these possibilities is something that you might be able to avoid.
 For additional guidance, my colleagues, Drs.
 David Gadoury and Bob Seem, have developed a computer model (DMCAST) that integrates a number of weather and crop development factors to provide guidance as to when infections are likely to occur.
-An interactive version of this model, developed and posted by the NYS IPM program, can be accessed online at http://newa.cornell.edu/index.php?page=grape-downy-mildew
+An interactive version of this model, developed and posted by the NYS IPM program, can be accessed online via the NEWA site at http://newa.cornell.edu/index.php?page=grape-downy-mildew